nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 | `schemas`      | a comma separated value list of schema names to be fetched when loading documents retrieved by the search | [schemas](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-default-search.html#L167) needed for default search          |
 | `displayQueue` | boolean property.
 If true, then the queue will be displayed by default instead of serach filters          | [expired_search](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-expired-search.html#L119) displays a queue by default |

-{{#> callout type='info' }}
+{{#> callout type='warning' }}

-LIMITATION: it is not possible to customize the screen showing search results in the main container yet.
+It is not possible to customize the screen showing search results in the main container yet.

 {{/callout}}